AndrewRadev/waiting-on-rails/README.md

 Okay, so `waiting-on-rails` only plays music for the `server` task, not for the similarly long-loading `console` cousin, but I have no idea how to run the console in a child process and control its IO.
 Pull requests welcome.
 And `waiting-on-rake` only plays music for long-running tasks (see `slow_tasks` method in [this file](https://github.com/AndrewRadev/waiting-on-rails/blob/master/lib/waiting_on_rails/rake.rb)), but that's intentional.

+Also, it only works for the following webservers:

+  - WEBrick
+  - Mongrel
+  - Thin

+It should be possible to add support for more by adding to the `matches_server_start?` method in [this file](https://github.com/AndrewRadev/waiting-on-rails/blob/master/lib/waiting_on_rails/rails.rb).
+Again, pull requests welcome.

 ## Installation and Usage Details

 The first thing you need to do is install the gem: